Alabama Animal Advocates

 Penalties

-Violation of Alabama’s confinement statute is a misdemeanor which carries a fine of $2 to $50, plus court costs which are set by each court.
+Violation of Alabama’s confinement statute is a misdemeanor which carries a fine of $2 to $50, plus locally-determined court costs.
 The range of court costs that we are aware of is from $175 to $332.

-The penalty for violation of municipal ordinances is delineated in the ordinance or elsewhere in the municipal code.
-Generally, violation of municipal at-large law carries a more severe penalty than the state law’s $2 to $50 (which, when established in 1915, was equivalent to $60 to $1500 in today’s dollars).
+Generally, violation of municipal laws carries a more severe penalty than the state law’s $2 to $50 (which, when established in 1915, was equivalent to $60 to $1500 in today’s dollars).